Pundu (PUNDU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Pundu Historical Price

-According to the latest data gathered on Pundu live price page, the current price of Pundu is 0.00353794USD.
-The circulating supply of Pundu(PUNDU) is 995.89M PUNDU , giving it a market capitalization of $3.52M.
+According to the latest data gathered on Pundu live price page, the current price of Pundu is 0.00362188USD.
+The circulating supply of Pundu(PUNDU) is 995.89M PUNDU , giving it a market capitalization of $3.61M.

 The Pundu Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PUNDU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.